Do you want to start a vegetable garden but unsure about where to start or overwhelmed with what you need to think about before you even begin?

 - How to Succeed at Seed Germination & 7 Common Mistakes to Avoid

-When you plant your garden, the fun is only beginning.
-Plants, like any living thing, need care if you want to see them produce.
+The fun has just begun.
+Once you've successfully planted your garden, like any living thing, your plants need care if you want to see them produce.

 It is a good idea to keep a rain gauge in your garden to know how much rain it got that week.
 If it doesn't rain for at least one inch per week, (some of) your plants may need water.

-Next, you’ll want to make sure that you mulch around your plants in the garden.
+Next, make sure that you mulch around your plants in the garden.
 Not only does this help keep weeds down, but it also helps to retain the moisture around the plant.

-Also, it can help keep the roots at a stable temperature as well.
+Mulch can also help keep the roots at a stable temperature.

-Finally, you’ll want to pay attention to your plants to know if they need to be fertilized.
-Some plants will show you they are lacking nutrients by color changes.
+Finally, pay attention to your plants to know if they need to be fertilized.
+Some plants will change in color to indicate that they are lacking nutrients.
+Look at the leaf.

-Other times, the grow guide for your plant will recommend that the particular variety of vegetable you are growing, be fertilized a few times during a growing season.
+Seed packets usually comes with a grow guide that recommends the particular variety of vegetable be fertilized a few times during a growing season.
 Make sure to follow the guide correctly.

-When you know it is time to fertilize, either add compost around the base of the plant and allow it to break down or use a store-bought fertilizer and follow the instructions on the package.
+When it's time to fertilize, either add compost around the base of the plant and allow it to break down or use a store-bought fertilizer and follow the instructions on the package.

 - Watering Your Plants: How Often, When to Do It, and 10 Things to Know